pytorch/vision/torchvision/prototype/transforms/Migration.md

 * Address rest of TODOs below and in code, code review etc.
 * Look into pytorch 2.0 compat? (**Should this be bumped up??**)
 * Figure out path to user-defined transforms and sub-classes
-* Does Mask support Optical Flow masks?
+* Add support for Optical Flow tranforms (e.g. vlip needs special handling for flow masks)
 * Handle strides, e.g. https://github.com/pytorch/vision/issues/7090 ?
 Looks like it's a non-issue?
 * Figure out what transformsV2 mean for inference presets